 And now we must address a touchy subject:

 Christians are quick to point out that someone with a gift must freely give it to others.
 For many, this means there can never be an expectation of paying for something they receive.
-They can be asked to give a donation, a gift, an offering or even an honorarium (which is an agreed upon price) but they must always have the option of saying no. There can never be an agreed upon price placed on ministry.
-That’s illegal.
-We must have the option to take as much as we want from someone without paying them a penny.
-Of course, when we look at it this way, we fail to see both sides of the coin, don’t we?
+They can be asked to give a donation, a gift, an offering or even an honorarium (an agreed-upon price) but they must always have the option of saying no. There can never be an agreed-upon price placed on ministry.
+That would be unthinkable.
+We must have the option of taking as much as we want from someone without paying them a penny.
+Of course, when we look at it this way, we see both sides of the coin, don’t we?
 As freely as we receive, we are to freely give to others.
 They freely give to us of their gift and we freely give back to them.
 It’s a two way street, isn’t it?

 The stinginess my friend saw in the church, led him to believe he would always live in poverty if he dared to walk away from his secular job.
 So he never got out of the boat.
 He hid in the shadows with his talent, along with the rest of us.
 He could have prophesied to thousands of people who needed a word from the Lord.
 But it didn’t happen.

 Ask a missionary what it’s like trying to pry money from believers to help pay for their ministry.
 Better yet, if you know a waitress, ask how they feel about waiting tables on Sunday for groups of Christians.
 The response will likely be that they would rather eat broken glass than serve the rude, stingy, and obnoxious believers who visit their restaurant after church.

 The real reason is that God answers prayer primarily through us.
 And we’re either to busy, to cheap, too wounded, or too ill-equipped to be the answer to the prayers of others.